Defensive Driver Courses & How They Help You Save On Car Insurance

 Improve your record

 Having a violation on your driving record can affect you for years.
-However, taking a defensive driving course can prove that you are trying to improve your overall driving awareness.
-It may help remove a few negative points from your driving record.
+Taking a defensive driving course proves you're trying to improve your driving awareness and may help remove points from your driving record.

 car icon